 When preparing for an event, a lot of attention is spent focusing on how to create an engaging experience during the actual event.
-What tends to only be considered until the very end of the planning process, if at all, is how to maximize attendee engagement before an event takes place.
+How to maximize attendee engagement before an event takes place can easily be overlooked.

-You don’t want all your weeks and months of hard work in designing an amazing event experience to have been in vain, so it’s crucial that you think about how to promote your event and get attendees excited before they actually arrive onsite.
+You don’t want all your weeks and months of hard work in designing an amazing event experience to have been in vain.
+It’s crucial that you think about how to promote your event and get attendees excited before they actually arrive onsite.
 The attendee engagement strategy leading up to the event is equally as important as your strategy to keep attendees engaged during the event.
-Building a relationship with attendees in advance of the event can be extremely advantageous in getting your audience energized and excited, shape the content of your event or kick-start networking.
+Building a relationship with attendees in advance of the event can be extremely advantageous.
+It’s a way to get your audience energized and excited, shape the content of your event or kick-start networking.

 Goals for Pre-Event Promotion

-Prior to an event, major goals of an event organizer are keeping attendees up-to-date on event-related information, and enabling attendees to start putting out feelers to connect with other attendees.
+Prior to an event, major goals of an event organizer are keeping attendees up-to-date on logistical information, and enabling attendees to connect with other attendees.